Protecting key carbon reserves

-9.3 million acres of tropical primary rainforest were lost globally in 2021.
-That’s about twelve times the size of Yosemite National Park.
+In 2021, a distressing 9.3 million acres of tropical primary rainforest were lost worldwide, equivalent to approximately twelve times the size of Yosemite National Park.

-In order to keep the rise of average global temperatures at or below 1.5℃, we must cut deforestation by 75% by 2030.
+In order to keep the rise of average global temperatures at or below 1.5℃, the target set in the Paris Climate Agreement, we must cut deforestation by 75% by 2030.

 Deforestation and climate change

 Deforestation creates two separate problems for our climate – the carbon stored in a tree’s roots, trunk, and branches is released when a tree is cut down, and that tree’s ability to continue to sequester, or pull and store additional carbon from the air, is also cut short.

 Tropical forests store the most carbon, but are being deforested faster than all other types of ecosystems.